Matagot

 A Matagot is a spirit in French folklore that tends to take the form of a black cat.
-While many Matagots are evil in nature, some can be helpful to humans.
-If a "wealth-bringing" Matagot is allowed to eat and drink first at every meal, it will give its owner a solid gold coin each morning.

-The most basic legend about the money cat is as follows: The money cat or matagot is always black.
-This cat is often in service to either a sorcerer or witch.
-Stroking a money cat/matagot brings health and wealth.
-A money cat should be fed with the first bite of the meal at dinner.
-A suitable box should be provided for the money cat to sleep in.
-Finally, this cat must be given on to someone else before his master's death.
+The name "Matagot" comes from the Spanish mater (to kill) and gothos (goths).

+Description and folklore

 Matagots are generally evil, but some may prove helpful, like the "magician cat" said to bring wealth into a home if it is well fed.
-Traditionally, a wealth-bringing matagot must be lured with a fresh, plump chicken, then carried home by its new owner without the human once looking back.
-If the cat is given the first mouthful of food and drink at every meal, it will repay its owner with a solid gold coin each morning.
-In Gascony traditions, you must not keep the matagot all your life: if the owner is dying, he/she will suffer a long agony, as long as he/she doesn't free the matagot.
+Traditionally, a wealth-bringing matagot must be lured with a fresh, plump chicken, then carried home by its new owner without the human looking back.
+If the cat is given the first mouthful of food and drink at every meal and otherwise treated well, it will bring the human good fortune.
+A matagot is said to be able to serve up to nine masters at once.
+In Gascony traditions, you must not keep the matagot all your life: if the owner is dying, they will suffer a long agony, as long as they don't free the matagot.

+Physically, a matagot appears no different from an ordinary black cat.
+Because of this, it is considered a good idea to treat all black cats exceptionally well.

+The cat from Dick Whittington and His Cat has been described as a matagot, as she brought Whittington great fortune.

+Popular culture

+Matagot is also the name of an independent French board game publisher best known for Takenoko and Captain Sonar.
+The company frequently makes use of black cats in their branding.

+In Fantastic Beasts: The Crimes of Grindelwald the matagot is a hairless, black, cat-like creature with the ability to multiply at will.